Paris Travel Guide, France

 3) Opéra Garnier

 This opera is one of the most famous opera houses in the world.
-The size is already fascinating, but when seeing the facade, we were surprised by its beauty!
-We couldn’t see the interior unfortunately as it was closed that day.
+The size is fascinating, but when we saw the facade, we were surprised by its beauty!
+We couldn’t see the interior, unfortunately, as it was closed that day.
 But I heard that the interior is a must-see!
+These days, it primarily hosts ballet performances, but it was once intended purely as an opera house.
+Opera performances are now held here only a few times a year.
+The Palais Garnier is open daily from 10:00 AM to 5:00 PM.

 Entrance: €14 >25y/o , €10 for 12-25 y/o